 |

-In the 1970s, the renowned watch-maker Tissot hired
+In the 1970s, the renowned watch-maker Tissot

-an injection molding machine capable of producing
+and build an injection molding machine capable

-very small and extremely precise plastic parts.
+of producing very small and extremely precise

-In collaboration with the Technical University of
+plastic parts.
+In collaboration with the Technical

-machine for its customer.
+new and unconventional machine for its customer.

 A variety of American industries became acquainted